informatica-unica/lip/contextfree/README.md

 type terminal = char
 ```

 A _sentential form_ is a word made up of a mixture of terminals and non-terminals.
-In OCaml, this sort of type can be achieved by composing a sum type and a list type.
+In OCaml, this sort of datatype can be achieved by composing a sum type and a list type.

 ```ocaml
 type symbol_or_terminal = Symbol of symbol | Terminal of terminal